Saturday 13th January, 2024

 You will find that because they are a fad with so much (misleading) marketing promoting them most

 massagers available are percussion.
 However, there are decent genuine vibration massagers that will be very safe and do a great job.
-We will paste links to further information below.

 The scientifically proven effects of vibration massage- with clinical applications